kubernetes/website/content/en/docs/concepts/services-networking/connect-applications-service.md

 If it isn't running, you can [enable it](http://releases.k8s.io/{{< param "githubbranch" >}}/cluster/addons/dns/kube-dns/README.md#how-do-i-configure-it).
-The rest of this section will assume you have a Service with a long lived IP (my-nginx), and a DNS server that has assigned a name to that IP (the CoreDNS cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
+The rest of this section will assume you have a Service with a long lived IP (my-nginx), and a DNS server that has assigned a name to that IP (the Kube-dns cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
 Let's run another curl application to test this: